digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

     LC_ALL, LANG, LANGUAGE
         These variables specify the locale for language translations and units of distance.
 LC_ALL is used by python, LANGUAGE is used by Qt.
-Normally, they should all have the same value, for example, ``Da_DK``.
-For these to have any effect on language, *Settings* -> *Translations* must also be enabled.
+Normally, they should all have the same value, for example, Da_DK.
+For these to have any effect on language, Settings > Translations must also be enabled.

     VDU_CONTROLS_UI_IDLE_SECS
         The length of pause in slider or spin-box control motion that triggers commit of the controls value to the VDU.
 This prevents altering a slider from constantly updating a VDU, which might shorten its NVRAM lifespan.
         The default is 0.5 seconds.

     VDU_CONTROLS_IPINFO_URL
-        Overrides the default ip-address to location service URL (``https://ipinfo.io/json``).
+        Overrides the default ip-address to location service URL (https://ipinfo.io/json).

     VDU_CONTROLS_WTTR_URL
-         Overrides the default weather service URL (``https://wttr.in``).
+         Overrides the default weather service URL (https://wttr.in).

     VDU_CONTROLS_WEATHER_KM
-        Overrides the default maximum permissible spherical distance (in kilometres) between the *Settings*->*Location* and ``wttr.in`` reported location (``200 km``, 124 miles).
+        Overrides the default permissible spherical distance (in kilometres) between the Settings > Location and wttr.in reported location (200 km, 124 miles).

     VDU_CONTROLS_DDCUTIL_ARGS
         Add to the list of arguments passed to each exec of ddcutil.

     VDU_CONTROLS_DDCUTIL_RETRIES
         Set the number of times to repeat a ddcutil getvcp or setvcp before returning an error.

     VDU_CONTROLS_DBUS_TIMEOUT_MILLIS
         Dbus call wait timeout.
 Default is 10000, 10 seconds.

     VDU_CONTROLS_DEVELOPER
         Changes some search paths to include the current working directory, which is more convenient in a development scenario.
-Enables control of desktop LEDs via brightnessctl so a laptop isn't required for testing. (``no`` or ``yes``).
+Enables control of desktop LEDs via brightnessctl so a laptop isn't required for testing. (no or yes).

     VDU_CONTROLS_DEBUG_LAYOUT
-        Draws boxes around the UI elements.  (``no`` or ``yes``).
+        Draws boxes around the UI elements.  (no or yes).

 ## Files